Getting a Commercial Mortgage For Your Business

 In addition to loan repayments and interest charges, commercial mortgages come with a number of additional costs and fees for the borrower to foot, including…

-- Commercial mortgage arrangement fees: Usually due on completion and are typically charged at 1-2% of the loan amount for loans up to £1 million.
-Small balance commercial mortgages can come with higher arrangement fees
+- Arrangement fees: Usually due on completion and are typically charged at 1-2% of the loan amount for loans up to £1 million.
+Small balance mortgages can come with higher arrangement fees

 - Valuation fees: Valuation reports are typically more stringent for commercial purchases than for residential properties and therefore often higher.
 The exact amount payable is determined on a case-by-case basis but, unlike with residential mortgages, the valuation fees are not usually demanded upfront

-- Broker fees: Most brokers will charge around 1% of the loan amount for arranging a commercial mortgage, but be wary of deals involving high upfront fees.
-Brokers should only be paid on success, and the ones we work with will refund any advance charges if they’re unable to arrange a commercial mortgage for you
+- Broker fees: Most brokers will charge around 1% of the loan amount for arranging the deal, but be wary of deals involving high upfront fees.
+Brokers should only be paid on success, and the ones we work with will refund any advance charges if they’re unable to arrange a mortgage for you

 - Legal fees: Borrowers are usually required to foot their own legal fees as well as the lender’s and the total cost can vary.
 They usually start at around £500 per party, but a specialist broker may be able to help you find a more favourable deal.